AhoyISki/duat/README.md

 ### Configuration

-In the configuration file, there should be a `setup_duat!` macro, which takes in a function with no parameters.
+In the configuration’s `src/lib.rs`, there should be a `setup_duat!` macro, which takes in a function with no parameters.

 This function is the setup for duat, and it can be empty, which is the equivalent of the default configuration for Duat.

-Here’s an example configuration file, which makes use of the `duat-kak` crate, which is a plugin for Duat.
+Here’s an example configuration buffer, which makes use of the `duat-kak` crate, which is a plugin for Duat.
 This plugin, like all others, is included without the `duat_` prefix, so in the config it is just `kak`.